freeCodeCamp/freeCodeCamp/guide/english/java/loops/index.md

 ---
 # Loops

 Whenever you need to execute a block of code multiple times, a loop will often come in handy.
+For loops are used to repeat steps unconditionally unlike while loops which are based upon another variable.
+For loops store a counter when they are declared.

 Java has 4 types of loops:
 * [While Loop](loops/while-loop)